-12 "Technical Capacity" is as defined in Article 2 of Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and means "the maximum firm capacity that the transmission system operator can offer to the network users, taking account of system integrity and the operational requirements of the transmission network".
+&lt;sup>42 "Technical Capacity" is as defined in Article 2 of Regulation (EC) No 715/2009 of the European Parliamentand of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and means "the maximum firm capacity that the transmission system operator can offer to the network users, taking account of system integrity and the operational requirements of the transmission network".

 - 27. National Grid will consider information received and will determine whether additional Exit Capacity requests can be satisfied by the substitution of Substitutable Capacity from other NTS Exit Points.
-The overriding factor in such consideration will be to minimise the investment required, without increasing the assessed risk of incurring other costs, e.g. operational costs or capacity buy-back costs, to meet National Grid's capacity obligations in respect of other NTS Exit Points and of NTS Entry Points. - 28.
+The overriding factor in such consideration will be to minimise the amount of investment that is required to satisfy incremental demand for Exit Capacity, without increasing the assessed risk of incurring other costs, e.g. operational costs or capacity buy-back costs, to meet National Grid's capacity obligations in respect of other NTS Exit Points and of NTS Entry Points. - 28.
 Capacity will only be available to be substituted from an NTS Exit Point in the quantity determined in accordance with paragraph 22. - 29.
 Where Exit Capacity Substitution is applied the Non-incremental Obligated Exit Capacity at the donor NTS Exit Point shall be reduced by the quantity, determined in accordance with this Statement, from the date when Incremental Obligated Exit Capacity is available for use at the recipient NTS Exit Point.
 In the period prior to this date the capacity will be available to Users at the donor NTS Exit Point, but this will not be "enduring" capacity.